-EVANESCENCE singer Amy Lee spoke to the 105.7 The Point about the two new songs that are included on the band's latest album, "Synthesis".
+EVANESCENCE singer Amy Lee spoke to Donny Fandango of the St. Louis radio station 105.7 The Point about the two new songs that are included on the band's latest album, "Synthesis".
 The set is a reimagining of some of EVANESCENCE's best-loved tracks is the band's first full-length effort since its 2011 self-titled release.

 "[The song] 'Hi-Lo' we've had in the bank for a long time," Amy said (see video below).
 "I wasn't quite finished [writing it before], but it's just a song that never fit anywhere that I've been holding on to and waiting to find its right home for 10 years.
 So it's this weird thing that I feel very close to already that I've had to listen to with my family and my friends to now finish it out and have the orchestra on it.
 That's what it needed — it needed that beautiful, luscious emotion that [longtime collaborator, orchestra arranger and composer] David Campbell put on there.
 But I wrote that song with our producer on this album, the guy that did all the programming, Will [Hunt, not to be confused with EVANESCENCE's drummer, also named Will Hunt].
 It was our first collaboration together 10 years ago.
 And the other one, 'Imperfection', is brand new.
 We just wrote it this year.
 And it was very collaborative between Will, again, and also David Campbell, the arranger.
 He's done all the string arranging for EVANESCENCE for all of our albums, but this one… We went in [and said], 'Let's go in and go really deep and rip [the songs] apart and elevate 'em to another place together and make something new.'
 So for all of it, and the new [song] included, he was a real part of what laid the foundation of what was gonna happen.
 So it gave the music and the writing and everything a chance to grow in some different directions."